 Develop an outreach and education program on climate change, to help residents and businesses make climate smart choices in their decisions, and to understand the impacts of their activities.
-This outreach could take the form of a climate challenge, or a campaign focused on specific outcomes, along with events and other engagement opportunities to educate residents about climate change and sustainability, and to share information on the city's Environmental Stewardship efforts.
+This outreach could take the form of a climate challenge, or a campaign focused on specific outcomes.